JUSTIN DEAN THOMAS

 PONYBOY: How did The Bowery Riots form?

 JUSTIN DEAN THOMAS: I was hanging outside of La Esquina with my guitar case and a guy walked up to me and said “You got a guitar in there?”
 I said, “No, it’s a case full of hammers.”
 That was TJ Rosenthal.
 He started laughing and I immediately loved his ability to laugh at himself.
 He was earnest and excited about music in general.
-And we got into talking about The Kinks and punk rock and music in general, like a bunch of kids reading comics in a tent with a flashlight.
+And we got into talking about The Kinks and punk rock and music in general, like a bunch of kids, reading comics in a tent with a flashlight.
 We really hit it off and shared a lot of the same interests.
 We exchanged songs we were working on.
 And shortly after that first meeting, we just hung out all the time.
-That’s pretty much what most of being in a band is all about–working well together and being able to hang out and be around the other person.
+That’s pretty much what most of being in a band is all about – working well together and being able to hang out and be around the other person.
 We hung around the neighborhood, going from bench to bench talking about music, history and the neighborhood.
-That’s where we predicated the idea of our band, The Bowery.
+That’s where we came up with the idea of our band, the Bowery.